Aftermath of the Winter War: Contemporary views

-Soviet literature
+In Soviet historiography

-The Winter War was one of the first modern wars of the Red Army before Nazi Germany's Barbarossa in June 1941.
+The Winter War was one of the first modern wars fought by the Red Army before Nazi Germany's Barbarossa in June 1941.
 In the Soviet Union, the Winter War was called the "Soviet-Finnish War", and later the term "Border Skirmish" was also used.
-In different periods the Soviet literature gave different answers for basic questions of the motive of the war, who started the war, whether it could have been avoided, and the result.
-The most important aspect was the motive.
+Over the years Soviet historians and writers presented different answers to basic questions regarding the motive of the war, the instigator, the possibility of avoiding the war, and the end result.
+The most important aspect was generally considered to be the motive.

-The first motive of the war, presented by the Soviets, was to assist the Finnish working-class people against the tyranny of the White Finns.
-The root was the Finnish Civil War in which thousands of Red Guards were killed, and the many communist leaders were expatriated from Finland to the Soviet Union.
-The motive did not work as the Finnish working-class stood by its legal government in Helsinki.
-The Soviets abandoned this motive at the end of the December 1939.
+The foremost motive of the war, as initially presented by Soviet historiography, was to assist the Finnish working-class people against the tyranny of the White Finns.
+This was rooted in the Finnish Civil War, in which thousands of Red Guards were killed, and the many communist leaders were expatriated from Finland to the Soviet Union.
+This motive did not resonate with the Finnish working-class, which stood by its legal government in Helsinki.
+The Soviets had abandoned this motive by the end of the December 1939.

-The new motive was introduced by the Stavka at turn of the year.
-Now, the protection of Leningrad and North-East of the area was the main motive.
-During winter 1940 the British and the France planned intervention, which Soviet propaganda used to show that the Western imperialists were willing to use Finland as springboard against the "Socialist Motherland".
-After the Nazi Germany assault against the Soviet Union, the literature changed its course.
-Now, the main villain of the Winter War was Germany.
-The Finns had sold their country to Hitler, and for years they had planned the attack against the Soviet Union.
-Furthermore, the Soviet literature argued that the Mannerheim Line was built on Germany's initiative and using its experts.
+A new motive was introduced by the Stavka at the turn of the year.
+Now, the protection of Leningrad and the northeast of the area was presented as the main motive for invading Finland.
+During the winter of 1940 the planned intervention by the United Kingdom and France was used by Soviet propaganda to show that the Western imperialists were willing to use Finland as springboard against the "socialist motherland".
+After Nazi Germany assaulted the Soviet Union, the Soviet narrative regarding the Winter War once again changed its course.
+This time, the main instigator of the Winter War was presented as Nazi Germany.
+According to this view, Finns had sold their country to Hitler, and had been planning an attack against the Soviet Union for years.
+Furthermore, Soviet historians argued that the Mannerheim Line was built on Germany's initiative and using its experts.

-During the Cold War, the main villain changed again.
-Now, the United States was the head of an alliance whose other participants were the United Kingdom, France, and Nazi Germany.
-The Mannerheim Line was given funding from the United Kingdom, France, Sweden, Germany and the United States, and also in years 1938–1939 the Swedish, British and German generals visited and monitored construction work.
-These multinational contributions demonstrated that Finland was preparing the assault against the Soviet Union with "any military alliance possible".
+During the Cold War, the main instigator once again changed in the Soviet narrative.
+This time, the United States was presented as the head of an alliance whose other participants included the United Kingdom, France, and Nazi Germany.
+The Mannerheim Line was given funding from the United Kingdom, France, Sweden, Germany and the United States, and additionally, in the years 1938–1939 the Swedish, British and German generals had visited the area and monitored construction work.
+These multinational contributions demonstrated that Finland was preparing an assault against the Soviet Union with "any military alliance possible".